wghglory/react-fundament/chapter15/chapter15.md

 Chart.js:

 > note `ref` is jquery-like way to get element.
 Using `ref` is uncontrolled component.
-Don't use unless necessary.
+Don't use it frequently unless necessary.

 ```jsx
 import React from 'react';